GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/reduce.rst

     showrecipes ../playdata/N20160102S0270.fits --all

     Input file: /Users/klabrie/data/tutorials/niriimg_tutorial/playdata/N20160102S0270.fits
-    Input tags: set(['RAW', 'GEMINI', 'NORTH', 'SIDEREAL', 'UNPREPARED', 'IMAGE', 'NIRI']) Recipes available for the input file:
+    Input tags: {'GEMINI', 'NORTH', 'NIRI', 'UNPREPARED', 'SIDEREAL', 'IMAGE', 'RAW'}
+    Recipes available for the input file:
        geminidr.niri.recipes.sq.recipes_IMAGE::alignAndStack
        geminidr.niri.recipes.sq.recipes_IMAGE::makeSkyFlat
        geminidr.niri.recipes.sq.recipes_IMAGE::reduce
        geminidr.niri.recipes.qa.recipes_IMAGE::makeSkyFlat
        geminidr.niri.recipes.qa.recipes_IMAGE::reduce
+       geminidr.niri.recipes.sq.recipes_IMAGE::alignAndStack
+       geminidr.niri.recipes.sq.recipes_IMAGE::makeSkyFlat
+       geminidr.niri.recipes.sq.recipes_IMAGE::reduce

 The strings ``sq`` and ``qa`` refer to the reduction mode.
 The ``qa`` mode, Quality Assessment, is used internally at Gemini.
 General users will be using the ``sq``, Science Quality, recipes.

-Note that the "Quicklook" mode, ``ql``, is coming up in DRAGONS version 3.0 for GMOS longslit reduction.
+.. warning:: The last three "sq" recipes
+    in the list above are really the "ql", Quicklook, recipes.
+This a newly discovered bug (circa Dec 2021).
+The NIRI quicklook recipes are identical to the science recipes and are just "Python-imported" from the science module, and that import trips the current implementation of ``showrecipes``.

 The reduction mode is ``sq`` by default.
 To change that, one uses the ``--qa`` or soon ``--ql`` flags with ``reduce``.
 We will be using the science quality